-Before starting the eviction process, make sure you understand all related laws and requirements including notice periods for different types of evictions.
+Before starting the eviction process, ensure you understand all related laws and requirements, including notice periods for different evictions.

-Otherwise, consult a lawyer to ensure all eviction actions you take comply with Maryland’s laws.
+Otherwise, consult a lawyer to ensure all eviction actions you take to comply with Maryland’s laws.

 Step 1- Send Eviction Notice

 If the tenant violates any lease terms or you want to end a month-to-month tenancy, you or your attorney must first provide the appropriate type of eviction notice.

 The type of Maryland eviction notice you select depends on the lease violation and the provisions in the original rental agreement.

 It should be sent by first-class certified mail, affixed to the property door, or by electronic delivery (if the tenant previously agreed to the electronic method).